joyent/conch-api/docs/modules/Conch::Controller::User.md

 * C<?api_only=1>   login tokens are left alone; api tokens are removed
 ```

-If login tokens are affected, `user_session_auth` is also set for the user, which forces the
+If login tokens are affected, `refuse_session_auth` is also set for the user, which forces the
 user to change his password as soon as a login token is used again (but use of any existing api
 tokens is allowed).